dan4chap/startup/README.md

     Login->>Dashboard: View charts of your expenses
     Dashboard->>Dashboard: Interact with charts and input budgeting info Dashboard-->>Login: Logout
-    Login-->>Chat: talk with other uses about finances
+    Login-->>Chat: talk with other users about finances
 ```

 ### Key features